learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 ## Instructions

 Listed below are function signatures for each of the functions you will need to build.
-Each signature details what the name, arguments, and return value of the function should be.
+Each signature details what the name, parameters, and return value of the function should be.
 Pay close attention to these requirements as you work your way through.
 There are also some sample function calls provided with their expected return values; be sure to use them to test your functions.